lisp-mirror/lqml/examples/cl-repl/cpp/readme.md

 value, but a class like `TextBlock` in this example, that is a `QTextBlock` extended with a `QObject`), a new instance is created on the heap, calling `QTimer::singleShot(0, tmp, &QObject::deleteLater)` on it, which should be sufficient in any circumstance.
-The additional timer is need here because of `SplitView`, which delays certain events.
+The additional timer is needed here because of `SplitView`, which delays certain events.